-Mailed on or about August 24, 2022
+Mailed on or about August 23, 2023

-Annual Meeting of Stockholders to be held on October 6, 2022
+Annual Meeting of Stockholders to be held on October 5, 2023

-This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of RPM International Inc. (the "Company" or "RPM") to be used at the Annual Meeting of Stockholders of the Company to be held on October 6, 2022, and any adjournment or postponement thereof.
+This Proxy Statement is furnished in connection with the solicitation of Proxies by the Board of Directors of RPM International Inc. (the "Company" or "RPM") to be used at the Annual Meeting of Stockholders of the Company to be held on October 5, 2023, and any adjournment or postponement thereof.
 The time, place and purposes of the Annual Meeting are stated in the Notice of Annual Meeting of Stockholders which accompanies this Proxy Statement.

 The accompanying Proxy is solicited by the Board of Directors of the Company.
 All validly executed Proxies received by the Board of Directors of the Company pursuant to this solicitation will be voted at the Annual Meeting, and the directions contained in such Proxies will be followed in each instance.
-If no directions are given, the Proxy will be voted (i) FOR the election of the four Director nominees listed on the Proxy, (ii) FOR Proposal Two relating to the advisory vote on executive compensation and (iii) FOR ratifying the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year ending May 31, 2023.
+If no directions are given, the Proxy will be voted (i) FOR the election of the three Director nominees listed on the Proxy, (ii) FOR Proposal Two relating to the advisory vote on executive compensation, (iii) on Proposal Three, for future advisory votes on executive compensation to occur every 1 YEAR, and (iv) FOR ratifying the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year ending May 31, 2024.